Get Practical Leadership Tips and Insights

 Finish that Book

 To put it quite simply, “The more that you read, the more things you will know.
-The more that you learn, the more places you’ll go.” — Dr. Seuss I learn new things every day.
-I learn from podcasts, teachers, life, and books.
+The more that you learn, the more places you’ll go.” — Dr. Seuss I learn new things every day, from podcasts, teachers, life, and books.
 I learn best from books because they deliver learning at a customized pace and place.
 Pace is the element of learning that can be adapted to meet your needs.
 It does not matter if you are a highly skilled reader with an amazing vocabulary or if you have reading challenges and need a dictionary to help you define some of the words you encounter.
 Either way, when you read, you feed your mind like exercise feeds your body.
 Place is that element of time and space where you can isolate yourself from all of the distractions and hurry of life.
-It provides cognitive therapy and new perspectives as
+It provides cognitive therapy and new perspectives as well as

 Read More »